Accountants are well known by banks to be low risk borrowers with long term career prospects and a high income earning potential.

 Which industry memberships are recognised?

-To eligible for a no LMI loan you must be registered to practice as a:
+To eligible for a no LMI loan you must be a CA, CPA, CFA or FIAA and registered with:

 - Other industry bodies are considered on a case by case basis.